 As a second programming model for evaluation, we chose SHMEM as a representative of the Partitioned Global Address Space (PGAS) paradigm.
-Each process has its own local address space, which allows SHMEM codes to run on massively parallel distributed memory machines, but can directly access memory locations in remote processes' memory spaces via singlesided API calls.
-There are many SHMEM implementations available and effort is ongoing to standardise these [6].
-In our case we use Cray's SHMEM library which is available on the Cray XT/XE series.
+Each process has its own local address space, which allows SHMEM codes to run on massively parallel distributed memory machines, but can directly access memory locations in remote processes' memory spaces via single-sided API calls.
+There are many SHMEM implementations available and effort is ongoing to standardise these through the OpenSHMEM project[7].
+In our case we use Cray's SHMEM library which is available on the Cray XT/XE series, although it is not yet compliant with Version 1.0 of the OpenSHMEM standard[1].
 Conceptually, the single-sided nature of SHMEM should map well to our asynchronous implementation of Jacobi's algorithm, and since on the Cray XE remote memory access (RMA) is supported directly by the network hardware, we should expect good performance.